Horizon 2020 launched - What's in it for China?

 Agriculture and Biotechnology (FAB) between the European Commission and the Chinese Academy of Agricultural Sciences (CAAS).
 This new initiative will ensure concrete,

 substantial and balanced joint research and innovation cooperation activities on selected priorities of common interest.

-EU-China Urbanisation Workshop: Towards Innovative Joint Solutions for Common Urbanisation Challenges (30-31 May 2013, Foshan, China)
+EU-China Urbanisation Workshop: Towards Innovative Joint Solutions for Common Urbanisation Challenges

 The workshop was jointly organized by the European Commission Directorate-General for Research and Innovation (DG RTD) and the China Centre for Urban Development (CCUD) of the National Development and Reform Commission of China (NDRC), in collaboration with the relevant Directorates-Generals of the European Commission, EURAXESS Links China, and the Chinese government.

 In the framework of the EU-China Sustainable Urbanisation Partnership Research and Innovation Pillar the workshop allowed to identify common interest and start shaping the main elements a long-term EU-China cooperation on urban innovation.
 Discussion of the over 200 European and Chinese representatives from policy, research and industry focused on sustainable urban development and planning, green transport (including sustainable urban mobility) and sustainable energy solutions for cities (including integrated urban energy planning and energy efficient buildings).